mantono/giss/README.md

 ## Usage
 All commands requires a valid GitHub token.
 The application will automatically read the environment variable `GITHUB_TOKEN`, but it can also be given when invoking the application with the `-t` or `--token` flag.

 ### List Issues & Pull Requests
-By default, simply invoking the name of the binary, `giss`, will list issues in the current repo.
+By default, simply invoking the name of the binary, `giss`, will list issues and pull requets in the current repo.
 If the command is not invoked from a Git repository, an explicit repository will have to given as an argument.

 - `giss` - List open issues in current repo
 - `giss mantono/giss` - List open issues in repository _giss_ that belongs to user/organization _mantono_
 - `giss apple` - List open issues in any repository in organization _apple_
 - `giss apple microsoft google` - List open issues in any repository in organizations _apple_, _microsoft_ and _google_
+- `giss rust-lang/rust apple/swift golang/go` - List open issues and pull requests in repositories for rust, swift and go
 - `giss -c` - List only closed issues and pull requests in current repo
 - `giss -A` - List both open and closed issues and pull requests in current repo
 - `giss -a` - List only open issues and pull requests assigned to user\* in current repo